Strictly Come Dancing 2020 line-up | Confirmed celebrity contestants - TheNewsTrace

-The Strictly Come Dancing dwell reveals are right here, and that imply’s it’s time to see this 12 months’s line-up exhibiting off their strikes.
+The Strictly Come Dancing stay exhibits are right here, and that imply’s it’s time to see this yr’s line-up exhibiting off their strikes.

-The present returned to screens on October seventeenth, with the dancers stepping out onto the long-lasting dance ground for the very first time.
+The present returned to screens on seventeenth October, with the dancers stepping out onto the enduring dance ground for the very first time.

-And now, the contestants will take to the dance ground for the dwell reveals on October twenty fourth.
+And the contestants debuted their first routines for the judges on Saturday twenty fourth October.

-As per Strictly custom, the much-loved competitors’s launch present revealed which Strictly Come Dancing professionals have been to be paired with which celebs.
+As per Strictly custom, the much-loved competitors’s launch present revealed which Strictly Come Dancing professionals had been to be paired with which celebs.

-Though the method regarded a little bit completely different this 12 months because of COVID-19 – contestants and professionals came upon earlier than in a pre-recorded phase – the bulletins have been simply as thrilling as latest years.
+Though the method regarded a bit of completely different this yr attributable to COVID-19 – contestants and professionals discovered earlier than in a pre-recorded phase – the bulletins had been simply as thrilling as latest years.

-Regardless of Jamie Laing’s hopes to be partnered with Oti Mabuse once more, it was revealed she’d be dancing with comic Invoice Bailey as a substitute this 12 months.
+Regardless of Jamie Laing’s hopes to be partnered with Oti Mabuse once more, it was revealed she’d be dancing with comic Invoice Bailey as an alternative this yr.

 Nicola Adams made Strictly historical past after being paired with skilled dancer Katya Jones as a part of the present’s very first same-sex couple.

-Previous to the present, Nicola mentioned she didn’t see “why it’s an enormous deal”, and Katya has since mentioned that viewers gained’t even query the identical intercourse pairing.
+Previous to the present, Nicola stated she didn’t see “why it’s an enormous deal”, and Katya has since stated that viewers received’t even query the identical intercourse pairing.

-Now the pairings have been confirmed, Strictly have launched the songs and dances for week one.
-And it’s wanting prefer it’s going to be an excellent opening night time!
+Week one obtained the sequence off to a flying begin, with HRVY topping the Strictly Come Dancing leaderboard together with his Jive, which even earned him the primary 9 of the sequence from Motsi Mabuse.

-Shirley Ballas has already given her verdict on the line-up, whereas former professionals James and Ola Jordan have predicted the Strictly 2020 winners.
+Jacqui Smith and Jamie struggled on the backside of the desk, whereas Caroline Quentin, Ranvir Singh and Nicola every scored a commendable 21 factors, coming equal third behind HRVY and Maisie Smith.

-So, because the dwell reveals kick off, right here’s the whole lot it’s essential to find out about Strictly Come Dancing’s 2020 line-up.
+So, as we progress in direction of week two and the primary elimination, right here’s every thing it’s essential to find out about Strictly Come Dancing’s 2020 line-up.

 Jacqui Smith